 Health Risks

 As previously stated, there are contradictory views over the severity of illness that mould can cause.
-There have been some reports – from all over the world – of fatalities linked to mould, however, no causal link has ever been proven and these reports are rare.
+There have been some reports – from all over the world – of fatalities linked to mould effects.
+However, no causal link has ever been proven and these reports are rare.

 Both the WHO and the NHS agree that exposure to mould can cause an increased risk of experiencing respiratory symptoms, infections, allergic rhinitis and asthma.
 Inhaling or touching mould spores can also cause allergic reactions such as sneezing, a runny nose, red eyes and skin rashes.
 Mould is also cited as a cause of asthma attacks.